arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 mentioned that a Justicar named Lars Baddeg was involved in trying to hide the Noetikons from you.
 He may have the third Noetikon.
 Attros Finn suggested looking for Lars Baddeg at the Justicars’ base in Justicar territory.
+- Fake noetikon?
+Trapped with Master of Questions
+- Lars in league with a mysterious Sith
+- Noetikon of Secrets: "the masters who have seen the darkness and turned back to the light"
+- Masters Jesper Altax, Chamma, Bastila Shan
+- illness created y ancient Sith, Terrak Morrhage

 Ancient Secrets: Master Yuon Par’s time is running out.
 The Masters of the three Noetikons have suggested a cure for Master Yuon’s illness, an ancient shielding technique.
 This technique is recorded in the Jedi Archives in the ruined Jedi Temple.
 Locate the Jedi Archives amongst the ruins of the Jedi Temple.
+- Other masters are also sick... "the darkness is coming"

+### Qyzen Fess: Balance

 ### 4C.
 Trooper